 - Vehicle failures.
 Vehicles that aren’t properly maintained are subject to engine, brake and other failure that can cause an accident.

-Best safety features for commercial vehicles
+What are the best safety features for commercial vehicles?

 Today’s commercial vehicles offer both standard and add-on safety features that can reduce the likelihood of damage in an accident and potentially allow you to save on your commercial policy.